-Alas, that’s a topic for another day.
+But alas, that’s a topic for another day.
 Rather, we’re here to hopefully help any of those looking to migrate to Windows 10 in the immediate future.
-Windows 10, just like its predecessors, comes in many versions.
-However, there’s only two editions that are applicable to most end users: Windows 10 Home and Windows 10 Pro.
+Windows 10, just like its predecessors, comes in multiple versions.
+However, there are only two editions that home users need to worry about: Windows 10 Home and Windows 10 Pro.

 Windows 10 Core Features

-Cortana is one of the biggest new additions to Windows in recent years and is Microsoft’s AI powered digital assistant.
-Cortana is located immediately adjacent to the Start button and can launch searches, set reminders, check email, and adjust settings, among other things.
+Cortana is one of the biggest new additions to Windows in recent years and it is Microsoft’s take on an AI virtual assistant, similar to Siri and Google Assistant.
+Cortana is located next to the Start button by default and can launch searches, set reminders, check email, and adjust settings, among other things.

-Virtual Desktop is another Windows 10 core feature, making virtual desktops easier.
-This feature allows users to create multiple desktops that can be switched between and move open windows between as well.
+Virtual Desktop is another Windows 10 core feature that makes virtual desktops easier to manage.
+This feature allows users to create multiple desktops that can be switched between at will.

-Windows Hello is a biometric security feature in Windows 10 that uses either facial recognition or a fingerprint scan to log users into Windows, rather than a traditional password.
+Windows Hello is a biometric security feature in Windows 10 that uses either facial recognition or a fingerprint scan to allow users to log in, replacing the traditional password or PIN.
 It can also be used for store purchases, and many apps have begun to offer Windows Hello integration.

-Dark Mode is now all inclusive, meaning users who have longed for a dark mode for Windows File Explorer can rejoice.
+Dark Mode is now system-wide, meaning that users who have longed for a dark mode for the Windows File Explorer can rejoice.
 In Windows 10, you can now “dark mode all the things” with File Explorer, Start Menu, Task Bar, Action Center, and the settings window.

 Game Mode is also available to all Windows users.
 With Game Mode, Microsoft promises to limit background activities and processes, and instead divert those resources to the game running in the foreground.
 It’s hard to say exactly how much this feature helps, but it’s certainly a step in the right direction.
 Other gaming features include the Game Bar, Game DVR, Xbox One controller support, and the Xbox app.

-Windows Defender is the native Windows antivirus protection.
+Windows Defender is the native Windows antivirus program.
 It offers real-time protection options and offers integration with Microsoft’s Edge browser.
 It also receives ongoing updates to protect against the latest threats.